-The Workmen's Circle or Arbeiter Ring, as it's called in Yiddish, was founded in the United states by European immigrants in the late nineteenth and early twentieth centuries, who were fleeing persecution and economic hardships.
+The organization was founded in the United states by European immigrants in the late nineteenth and early twentieth centuries, who were fleeing persecution and economic hardships.
 They formed an organization in New York in 1900 which offered mutual aid and community, including Yiddish language and Jewish traditions to subsequent immigrants.
 Other branches were founded in other American cities and networked together.

 Similar hardships existed in Canada and in 1907 and 1908 initial WC/AR branches were established in Montreal and Toronto.
 By 1917, the International Workmen’s Circle was able to offer fraternal benefits, including medical and insurance benefits, to its members beyond the State of New York.
 The Toronto Workmen’s Circle, then comprised of more than a single branch, incorporated as a not-for-profit called the Arbeiter Ring, in 1917, and subsequently also joined this union.